-The Trust was established by the Royal Society of New Zealand with $1m p.a. of the Ministry of Science and Innovation (and its predecessor) funding to support the education and development of a small number of truly outstanding young scientists each year.
+The Trust was established by the Royal Society of New Zealand with $1m p.a. of Government funding to support the education and development of a small number of truly outstanding young scientists each year.
 In addition, funds are raised from private individuals, companies, other trusts and foundations.
 Co-sponsors are required to enable expansion of the scholarships and fellowships available.

 Sponsors, donors and philanthropic organisations who wish to have a relationship with the Rutherford Foundation are encouraged to contact the Rutherford Foundation Coordinator, by e-mail email@example.com or phone Dr Di McCarthy, Chief Executive of the Royal Society on +64 4 470 5757.

 Currently the Trustees of the Rutherford Foundation are:

 - Professor Margaret Brimble (Chair) University of Auckland

 - Sir David Skegg, President of the Royal Society of New Zealand

 - Dr Brent Clothier, Science Group Leader, Systems Modelling, Plant & Food Research

 - Mr Mark Winger, Deputy Chairman of the Freemasons Roskill Foundation

 See Biographies of the Rutherford Foundation Trustees for more information.